We're creating a new front-end 'Experience Kit'

 Make it active and direct

-Be direct and use active voice.
-Make it clear who does what and avoid passive voice.
+Be direct and use active voice to make it clear who does what.
+Avoid passive voice.

 Address people directly